-Variation from one or more of the specific development requirements set forth in this Redevelopment Plan may be necessary in certain circumstances for the effective redevelopment of the Redevelopment Area, or to meet state or federal permit requirements.
+Variation from one or more of the specific development requirements set forth in this Redevelopment Plan may be redevelopment of the Redevelopment Area, or to meet state or federal permit requirements.
 In such an instance, the Joint Land Use Board may waive specific bulk, parking or design requirements, provided the designated redeveloper demonstrates that such waiver is necessary and will not substantially impair the intent of the Redevelopment Plan and will not present any detriment to the public health, safety and welfare.